Delhi has received 57 lakh Covid vaccine doses against 2.94 crore needed: Sisodia | Politics

 The Centre will supply only 15 lakh Covid vaccine doses in July and at this rate, it will take 15-16 more months to vaccinate the entire population of Delhi, he said.

 ''Delhi needs 2.94 crore doses to fully vaccinate this population.
 It has got 57 lakh so far.
-We need 2.3 crores more doses,'' he said.
+We need 2.3 crore more doses,'' Sisodia said.

-Till Saturday, 65,14,825 Covid vaccine doses were administered in Delhi and a total of 15,76,775 people fully vaccinated, according to government data.
+Till Saturday, 65,14,825 Covid vaccine doses were administered in Delhi and 15,76,775 people fully vaccinated, according to government data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)